 - Internal Medicine - Cardiology

-Carolyn Bradley-Guidry, MPAS, PA-C, CPH, is a board-certified physician assistant (PA) who holds a primary appointment in the Department of Physician Assistant Studies at UT Southwestern Medical Center.
+Carolyn Bradley-Guidry, Dr.PH., PA-C, is a board-certified physician assistant (PA) who holds a primary appointment in the Department of Physician Assistant Studies at UT Southwestern Medical Center.
 Her primary clinical experience is in internal medicine with a special interest in hypertension, working in the hypertension section since 2010.

-Ms. Bradley-Guidry earned an undergraduate degree in Nursing at Texas Christian University in 1987, and an undergraduate degree in Physician Assistant Studies at the UT Southwestern Medical Center School of Health Professions in 1998.
-She earned her Master of Physician Assistant Studies degree at the University of Nebraska in 2006.
+Dr. Bradley-Guidry earned an undergraduate degree in Nursing at Texas Christian University in 1987, and an undergraduate degree in Physician Assistant Studies at the UT Southwestern Medical Center School of Health Professions in 1998.
+She earned her Master of Physician Assistant Studies degree at the University of Nebraska in 2006, where she went on to receive her Doctor of Public Health Degree in 2019.

 She is a member of several professional organizations, including the American Academy of Physician Assistants, the Texas Academy of Physician Assistants, the Physician Assistant Education Association, The National Association of Medical Minority Educators, the National Association of Diversity Officers in Higher Education, and the DFW Area Health Education Center.